CHIME-o-Grav: Wideband Timing of Four Millisecond Pulsars from the NANOGrav 15-yr dataset: Introduction

-Calculating TOAs with this method eliminates some of the biases we see in narrowband timing and means that individual wideband TOAs have much greater precision than narrowband TOAs since only one TOA measurement need be made from a single observation.
-The use of wideband timing also significantly reduces the TOA volume in large PTA datasets, lowers the number of free parameters in timing models, and overall increases timing precision when compared to narrowband timing \citep{NG15_gwb_methods,NG15_timing,12.5yr_wideband}.
+Calculating TOAs with this method means that individual wideband TOAs often have much greater precision than individual narrowband TOAs derived from the same data.
+Only one wideband TOA measurement need be made from a single observation to cover the total observing bandwidth, whereas multiple narrowband TOAs are needed to cover the total bandwidth and then are fit simultaneously, with a final precision comparable to that of the wideband data.
+However, using multiple narrowband TOAs may require arbitrary frequency dependent parameters in the timing model because profile evolution is handled at the timing stage rather than the profile template creation stage.
+The use of wideband timing significantly reduces the TOA volume in large PTA datasets, lowers the number of free parameters in the timing model, and more smoothly handles frequency dependent profile variability when compared to narrowband timing \citep{NG15_gwb_methods,NG15_timing,12.5yr_wideband}.